 We are seeking dynamic speakers to submit a proposal for the Administrative Professionals Conference.
 Our goal is to provide high-quality sessions that engage, empower and energize attendees.
 If you are interested in sharing your knowledge, skills, and talents with conference attendees, we encourage you to complete a session proposal to present at the conference.

-Most conference participants are full-time employees at UW-Madison, serving in administrative roles with titles including administrative assistant, office associate, executive assistant, financial specialist, program assistant, administrative specialist, and medical program assistant.
-Other conference attendees include participants from various universities and affiliates within the UW System and the Madison community.
+Most conference participants are full-time, non-instructional academic and university staff at UW-Madison serving in administrative support roles.
+Other attendees include participants from various universities and affiliates within the UW System and the Madison community.
+The conference typically brings together 400+ participants.

 Honorarium

-All selected speakers are provided with complimentary registration to attend the full conference, however, the Office of Human Resources does not provide honoraria for presentations at the Administrative Professionals Conference.
+All selected speakers are provided with complimentary registration to attend the full conference, however, the Office of Human Resources does not provide an honorarium for presentations at the Administrative Professionals Conference.
 Presenters should cover all their individual travel expenses if selected to present in-person.

 Guidelines